Coinshares Launches Hedge Fund Division, Begins U.S. Expansion

-(MENAFN- GlobeNewsWire - Nasdaq) The new division increases the Company's product offerings while blending legacy expertise with progressive transformation
+(MENAFN- PR Newswire) The new division increases the Company's product offerings while blending legacy expertise with progressive transformation

 For the first time, CoinShares will be making its offerings accessible to qualified U.S. investors through a range of private investment products, marking CoinShares' expansion beyond its established European base.
 CoinShares is committed to becoming the premier destination for institutions in the digital assets realm.
 By offering a diverse range of products, across the spectrum of beta and alpha strategies with hybrids in between, CoinShares aims to cater to the unique needs of each institution, facilitating the creation of a well-rounded and optimised crypto portfolio.
 The Company's vision is to deliver a seamless, holistic experience, ensuring that its institutional clients have all the tools and insights they need to navigate the dynamic world of digital asset investments.
 CoinShares Capital LLC, a wholly-owned subsidiary of CoinShares and a broker-dealer registered with the Financial Industry Regulatory Authority (FINRA), will be conducting marketing activities to qualified investors in the United States in support of CoinShares Hedge Fund Solutions' strategies and products.